 How to Move the Needle: Moving Past “Mediocre”

-I’d written out a longer, more generic reply, but I paused to ask him what he actually wanted to be able to do.
-Once we cleared the air on that, I sent him this advice.
-If you’re looking to improve meaningfully on an instrument, it comes down to three things:
+I’d written out a longer, more generic reply, but I paused to ask them what they actually wanted to be able to do.
+Once we clarified that, I sent them the following advice.

 1) Manageable objectives

-Firstly, you’ll likely fail if you try to get better at all four things at once.
-I’d suggest focusing on just one or at most two.
+Firstly, you’ll likely fail if you try to get better at MULTIPLE things all at once.
+For my friend, they’d listed four separate things.
+I’d suggest focusing on ideally one thing, or at most two.
 For example: singing and guitar, or singing and piano.

 By pairing them, you can “kill two birds with one stone” when practicing.
-You can interleave working on both simultaneously, and getting a song to a good standard gives you a “finished product” you can put in your back pocket and always pull out.
+You can interleave working on both simultaneously.
+In turn, getting a song to a good standard gives you a “finished product” you can put in your back pocket and always pull out when you want.

 A note on environment